fabio-t/alone-rl/README.md

 Eventually any creature, flora, item or terrain feature will be completely specifiable via those yaml files.

 Trees are present but don't do anything yet.

+NOTE: the specific animals are just chosen for now to cover the four different most important combinations:

+- Herbivore/Carnivore
+- Solitary/Group

+The actual "name" may change, I may add more, not sure.
+But they make for good testing.